microp11/iridiumlive/README.md

  7777: IridiumLive server port,
 15007: udp port for receiving data from gr-iridium and iridium-toolkit.
 ```
 The data will be provided by your personal install of gr-iridium and iridium-toolkit (see [gr-iridium](https://github.com/muccc/gr-iridium) and [iridium-toolkit](https://github.com/muccc/iridium-toolkit)).
+See bottom of page for quick instructions.
 1. On the same machine as gr-iridium download and extract the python udp transmitter [udp-for-il.py](udp-for-il.py).
 Please install in the same folder as gr-iridium.
 2. Depending of your intended OS target, download and extract the appropriate IridiumLive archive.
 There is no installation needed, simply extract in a folder of its own.
 You can extract either on the same machine or to a different one.
 3. In the udp-for-il.py script, the **server_address** **(192.168.2.10)** denotes the machine where IridiumLive is installed.
 Modify it accordingly.
 This address is also where you will open your browser to later on: